mysteryx93/HanumanInstitute.MvvmDialogs/README.md

 Gets or sets whether to display on the currently active desktop even if a user is not logged on to the computer.
 Specifies that the message box is displayed from a .NET Windows Service application in order to notify the user of an event.

+#### bool AllowConcurrentDialogs

+Gets or sets whether multiple dialogs can be shown at the same time.
+If false (default), it will wait for the previous dialog to close before showing the next one.

 ## Avalonia Usage